Mediterranean climate: Warm-summer Mediterranean climate

 Cool ocean currents, upwelling and higher latitudes are often the reason for this cooler type of Mediterranean climate.
-This is why it rarely occurs on the Mediterranean Sea shores, as it is a warm sea and is subtropical, from 3 to 6 °C above the theoric value according to Jean Demangeot.

-The other main reason for this cooler type is the altitude.
-For instance, Menton on the French coast has a Csa climate while Castellar, Alpes-Maritimes, the adjacent town just north of Menton, with an altitude between 100. and 1,382. m, has a Csb climate instead.
+The other main reason for this cooler type is the elevation.
+For instance, Menton on the French coast has a Csa climate while Castellar, Alpes-Maritimes, the adjacent town just north of Menton, with an elevation between 100. and 1,382. m, has a Csb climate instead.
+The village of Siah Bisheh in Northern Iran also has a Csb climate because of its location inside the Alborz mountains.

-Winters are rainy and can be mild to chilly.
-In some instances, snow can fall on these areas.
+Winters in this zone are rainy and can be mild to chilly.
+Some locales in this zone experience some amount of snowfall, while others do not.

-Precipitation occurs often in the colder seasons, but there are a number of clear sunny days even during the wetter seasons.

-Csb climates are found in northwestern Iberian Peninsula (namely Galicia and the Norte region and west coast of Portugal), in coastal California, in the Pacific Northwest (namely western Washington, western Oregon and southern portions of Vancouver Island in British Columbia), in central Chile, in parts of southern Australia and in sections of southwestern South Africa.
+Csb climates are found in northwestern Iberian Peninsula (namely Galicia and the Norte region and west coast of Portugal), in coastal Northern California, in the Pacific Northwest (namely western Washington, western Oregon and southern portions of Vancouver Island in British Columbia), in central Chile, in parts of southern Australia and in sections of southwestern South Africa.
 A few locations close to the south coast of England such as Weymouth and Portland just scrape into this climate classification due to very low rainfall in July.
-A trend towards slightly drier summers during the 1971-2000 climate average period, meant that this classification previously extended slightly further to include a few other weather stations in southern England, such as Bognor Regis and Teignmouth.
-Rarer instances of this climate can be found in relatively small and isolated high altitude areas of the Andes in Northern Ecuador, Colombia, and Western Venezuela.
+A trend towards slightly drier summers during the 1971–2000 climate average period, meant that this classification previously extended slightly further to include a few other weather stations in southern England, such as Bognor Regis and Teignmouth.
+Rarer instances of this climate can be found in relatively small and isolated high elevation areas of the Andes in Northern Ecuador, Peru, Colombia, and western Venezuela.